DeepSoftwareAnalytics/CommitMsgEmpirical/README.md

 ## Environment

-This is the replication package for "On the Evaluation of Commit Message Generation Models: An Experimental Study".
+This is the replication package for "[On the Evaluation of Commit Message Generation Models: An Experimental Study](https://arxiv.org/abs/2107.05373)" accepted to ICSME2021.

+.

 ```sh
 conda create -n MCMD python=3.8 numpy=1.19.2 -y